This post may contain affiliate links. Please read our disclosure policy.

-- You can use frozen cranberries in this recipe if you wish (they're available year-round).
+- Cranberries – this recipe is intended for fresh ones, but you can use frozen cranberries in this recipe if you wish since they’re available year-round

-- I like the cranberries to really cook down, but if you prefer to have more whole cranberries, you can cook the sauce for less time.
+- I like this sauce to really cook down, but if you prefer to have intact cranberries and more of a rustic texture, you can cook it for less time.

-- If you want a smoother sauce, use an immersion blender to purée it before it cools.
+- If you want a much smoother and uniform sauce, use an immersion blender to purée it before it cools.

 - You can serve cranberry sauce at room temperature or chilled.

 Questions?
-Ask me in the comments below!
-Made one of my recipes?
-Don't forget to tag me #saltandlavender on Instagram.
+Ask me in the comments below, or leave me a review of this homemade cranberry sauce.
+Don’t forget to tag me #saltandlavender on Instagram!

 Super Easy Cranberry Sauce